aesy/xpanda/xpanda-cli/README.md

                     otherwise `0`.
 ${#}                substituted with number of positional variables.
 ${!VAR}             substituted with the value of the variable named by the value of `VAR`.
+${VAR^}             substituted with the value of the variable named by the value of `VAR`,
+                    with the first character uppercased.
+${VAR^^}            substituted with the value of the variable named by the value of `VAR`,
+                    with all characters uppercased.
+${VAR,}             substituted with the value of the variable named by the value of `VAR`,
+                    with the first character lowercased.
+${VAR,,}            substituted with the value of the variable named by the value of `VAR`,
+                    with all characters lowercased.
+${VAR~}             substituted with the value of the variable named by the value of `VAR`,
+                    with the casing of the first character reversed.
+${VAR~~}            substituted with the value of the variable named by the value of `VAR`,
+                    with the casing of all characters reversed.

 `VAR` above is a named variable.
 Positional variables are also supported and are passed as trailing arguments to the program (see the examples).
 They can be referenced using their